CarolaneLFBV/carolanelfbv/README.md

 ## Hey, I'm Carolane 👋🏻!

-### 🔔 If you are looking for an iOS intern or apprentice, don't hesitate to reach out to me!
+### 🔔 If you are looking for an iOS developer, don't hesitate to reach out to me!

 * 👩🏼‍💻 I am a **self-taught iOS Developer**!
 * 💻 I have nearly a year of experience in iOS development!